tropy/docs/using_tropy/templates/create-template.md

 * **Description**: A short one- or two-sentence statement about the purpose of the template would be useful here; for example, if it is targeted at a particular collection, you could record which collection or collections would work best with the template.

-Once you have filled out all the appropriate fields, click on Create
+Once you have filled out all the appropriate fields, click _Create_.

 ### Creating new fields in your template